UK ancestry visa – who is it for?

 Initial application for ancestry visa has to be made from abroad, either from the country of origin or another country of residence.
 Switching into this category from within the UK is not allowed.

 Applicants need to demonstrate that they are able to work and intend to take or seek employment.
 They may bring with them their dependants (spouse or unmarried partner and children under the age of 18 as of the date of application).
 Dependants of ancestry visa holders have the right to work in the UK.

 Applicants for an ancestry visa should have sufficient funds to support themselves and any dependants without recourse to public funds.
 There is no specific requirement for the amount of funds they should hold, but savings should be sufficient to cover accommodation and living expenses of the main applicant and dependants for a reasonable time until income is received from employment in the UK.

-Period of grant
+Period of grant and application fees

 UK ancestry visa is normally granted for a period of five years.